justice-s-j/Hello-world/README.md

 ## Description
  This is my introductory project for learning how to create and manage a GitHub repository.
 It serves as a hands-on practice basics on GitHub such as branches and commits.

+## How to Run Program

+ Ex. on how to run  program
+ Hello_World/
+└──
+    │── README.md
+    │── pgmname1.R
+    │── filename1.csv
+    │── examples.html

 ## Additional Information
   LinkedIn link: www.linkedin.com/in/justice-jones03